 In August 2013, the Audit Committee authorized the Company to invest up to \$350 million in an asset-backed commercial paper program for which certain Cantor entities serve as placement agent and referral agent.
 The program issues short-term notes to money market investors and is expected to be used by the Company from time to time as a liquidity management vehicle.
 The notes are backed by assets of highly rated banks.
 The Company is entitled to invest in the program so long as the program meets investment policy guidelines, including related to ratings.
 Cantor will earn a spread between the rate it receives from the short-term note issuer and the rate it pays to the Company on any investments in this program.
 This spread will be no greater than the spread earned by Cantor for placement of any other commercial paper note in the program.
-As of June 30, 2014 and December 31, 2013, the Company had \$145 million and \$250 million, respectively, invested in the program, which is recorded in "Cash and cash equivalents" in the Company's unaudited condensed consolidated statements of financial condition.
+As of September 30, 2014, the Company did not have any investments in the program.
+As of December 31, 2013, the Company had \$250 million invested in the program, which is recorded in "Cash and cash equivalents" in the Company's unaudited condensed consolidated statements of financial condition.